ajune-wang/webrtc/style-guide.md

 When combined with the `-Wundef` compiler option, this produces compile time warnings if preprocessor symbols are misspelled, or used without corresponding build rules to set them.

+### If Statements
+In security critical code prefer if (condition) {} for one line conditionals over if (condition) statement.
+This has caused real security vulnerabilities before in SSL code which we would like to avoid.